virginiaperdomoc/Delivery-Performance-Dashboard/README.md

 ## Legal Terms

-All data has been used only for educational purpose.
+All data has been used for educational purpose only.